 - 1 cup milk (I use unsweetened almond milk)

 - 1 egg

 - 2 Tablespoons melted butter

 - Add flour, sugar, baking powder, and salt to a medium-sized bowl then whisk to combine and set aside.
-Add milk (use the same measuring cup as the flour - do not measure milk inside a liquid measuring cup as it will be too much liquid,) egg, and butter to a smaller bowl then whisk to combine.
+Add milk (use the same measuring cup as the flour - do not measure milk inside a liquid measuring cup as it will be too much liquid,) egg, butter, and vanilla extract to a smaller bowl then whisk to combine.
 Pour wet ingredients into dry ingredients then whisk until smooth and let sit five minutes.

 - Heat a flat top skillet or griddle over medium heat then spray with nonstick spray.
 Scoop 1/4 cup batter onto hot griddle then, when lots of bubbles form on the top of the pancakes, 2 minutes or so, gently flip then cook until the bottom sides of the pancakes are golden brown.
 Serve with real maple syrup or Butter-Pecan Syrup.